Climate of the Philippines: Typhoon Haiyan (Yolanda, 2013)

-Typhoon Megi (Juan, 2010)
+One of the most powerful storms to make landfall anywhere in the world in terms of wind speeds, Typhoon Haiyan, locally known as Yolanda, made landfall in several areas across the country in November of 2013 as a Category 5-equivalent super typhoon.
+The islands of Leyte and Samar were the hardest hit by the typhoon, especially the city of Tacloban, where the storm's eyewall passed through.
+More than 6,300 people died from its storm surges and powerful winds, with damages up to 90 billion pesos, making it the deadliest and most destructive typhoon to hit the country on record.
+In addition, over 1,000 went missing, and nearly 20,000 were injured.
+One-minute sustained winds reached up to 315 km/h, cementing Yolanda (Haiyan) as the strongest storm in history in terms of reliably measured wind speeds, until it was surpassed by Hurricane Patricia of the eastern Pacific region in 2015.

-Typhoon Megi (2010) was the strongest storm ever to make landfall in the country in terms of pressure.
+Typhoon Goni (Rolly, 2020)

-It reached wind speeds of 295 km/h (185 mph) on one-minute sustained winds, killing 67 people and costing over US$700 million in damage.
+The most powerful tropical cyclone to make landfall anywhere in the world in terms of one-minute measured wind speeds, Typhoon Goni, locally known as Rolly, made landfall in Catanduanes as a powerful Category 5-equivalent super typhoon, and was one of the series of storms that made landfall in the Philippines between October and November 2020.
+At landfall, one-minute measured wind speeds were at 315 km/h.
+Bicol Region was the worst hit by the typhoon, and signal #4 was once again raised in Metro Manila, the first time since the above-mentioned Angela (Rosing).
+Evacuation processes were also complicated due to the COVID-19 pandemic, as health and safety protocols were implemented at the time of impact to prevent the spread of the virus.
+Damages from the storm reached over 20 billion pesos (US$369 million).

 Climate types

 There are four recognized climate types in the Philippines, and they are based on the distribution of rainfall (See the Philippine Climate Map at the top).
 They are described as follows:

 Temperature

 The average year-round temperature measured from all the weather stations in the Philippines, except Baguio, is 26.6 C. Cooler days are usually felt in the month of January with temperature averaging at 25.5 C and the warmest days, in the month of May with a mean of 28.3 C. Elevation factors significantly in the variation of temperature in the Philippines.
 In Baguio, with an elevation of 1,500 m above sea level, the mean average is 18.3 °C or cooler by about 4.3 C-change.
 In 1915, a one-year study was conducted by William H. Brown of the Philippine Journal of Science on top of Mount Banahaw at 2,100 m elevation.
 The mean temperature measured was 18.6 °C, a difference of 10 C-change from the lowland mean temperature.